One thing I’ve been thinking about doing for awhile is developing my own ear training system. I see it every day on forums, how do I train my ears?

 Sometimes people answer with, remember this song if you want to remember a major 2nd or remember this for a tritone.

 This is bad advice.
 Why?
-It’s actually SLOWING your reaction time instead of speeding it up.
+It’s actually training you to SLOW DOWN your reaction time instead of speeding it up.

 The audio file to my first installment is down below.